opencrvs/infrastructure/examples/dev/README.md

 Verification steps:
 - Go to login page: `https://<your domain>`
-- Login using demo users: https://documentation.opencrvs.org/setup/3.-installation/3.1-set-up-a-development-environment/3.1.4-log-in-to-opencrvs-locally
+- Login using demo users, listed in your `default-employees.csv`, or our Farajaland users listed here: https://documentation.opencrvs.org/setup/3.-installation/3.1-set-up-a-development-environment/3.1.4-log-in-to-opencrvs-locally